Full Data Workflow

 select the oldest sibling is to use the discord_data()

 within the pair.
-In the case of ties, one sibling is randomly assigned
+In the case of ties, discord data randomly assigned one

 df_for_ols <- df_synthetic %>%